TankaJahari/cyclistic.charliesun/README.md

 I downloaded all 12 .csv files from our data source.
 Next, I uploaded each file to BigQuery.
 The datasets all have identical columns, so we can aggregate them into one dataset for the entire year's trip data.

-I combined the tables for each months to create one new table to facilitate comprehensive analysis for the whole year, and named the table `tota_data_2023`.
+I combined the tables for each month to create one new table to facilitate comprehensive analysis for the whole year, and named the table `tota_data_2023`.

  - [Link to related SQL Query](https://github.com/thecharliesun/cyclistic.charliesun/blob/main/SQL%20Queries/1.%20Combining%20Data.sql)